lucafrance/lucafrance.github.io/_posts/2023-01-20-r-place-excel.md

 I don't blame Excel for being unable to process hundreds of megabytes of csv.
 It would habe been a clear example of [using the wrong tool for the purpose]({% post_url 2020-10-23-should-you-learn-vba-today-1a7 %}).
-What Excel is (strugglingly) able to do is to import the 1000 by 1000 csv with PowerQuery.
+What Excel is (strugglingly) able to do is importing the 1000 by 1000 csv with PowerQuery.
 Now it was time to show some colours.

 ```